PyDrocsid/cogs/pubsub.md

 Arguments:

 - `user_id`: The user id
-- `show_ids`: whether to put ids from moderation events into the log entry (only relevant for the mod cog)
+- `show_ids`: Whether to put ids from moderation events into the log entry (only relevant for the mod cog)
+- `author`: The member who requested the user logs (only relevant for the mod cog)

 Returns: A list of `(datetime, log_entry)` tuples